UI design is widely considered one of the most exciting fields in tech—with even the most senior product designers expected to have UI design skills.

 Where universities have failed to keep up with the demand for talented UI designers, bootcamps have risen to the challenge.
-Praised as being a “fast track” to well-paying design jobs—and with lower tuition costs, flexible learning, and a practical curriculum, bootcamps were created to increase access to an education in tech.
+Praised as being a “fast track” to well-paying design jobs—and with lower tuition costs, flexible learning, and a practical curriculum, bootcamps were created to increase access to education in tech.

 Here are the topics we’ll cover:

-- What is a UI design bootcamp?
+- What is a UI bootcamp?

-- Are UI design bootcamp courses worth it?
+- The best UI design bootcamp courses

-1. What is a UI design bootcamp?
+1. What is a UI bootcamp?

 User interface design, more commonly known as UI design, refers to the visual design of a product’s user interface.
 It’s the process of creating interfaces—namely apps and websites—with a focus on look and style.